The Fighting Preacher

 The Fighting Preacher is a 2019 drama film written and directed by T. C. Christensen and starring David McConnell and Kenna Dawn.

-The film focuses on Willard Bean (Dave McConnell) and his wife, Rebecca (Cassidy Hubert), who are in involved in a 25-year missionary service in Palmyra, New York.
+The film focuses on Willard Bean and his wife, Rebecca, who are in involved in a 25-year missionary service in Palmyra, New York.
 Palmyra, which had previously driven out the last Mormons 80 years previous refuses to sell the couple supplies and harasses them.
 With a background in boxing, Bean finds a new way to reach the people.